18ksharma/cycleshare/README.md

 * Add rating to other users
 * Directions to get to the bike
 * Bike is in radius
+* Use spinner for displaying condition of the bike
+* Swipe up to open GoogleMaps displaying location of bike

 ### 2. Screen Archetypes